Dataform Field Naming Standards

 Prefix fs

-Field Sets should have the prefix fs.
+Field Sets have the prefix fs.

 Example: fsContactInformation